-For the year ended June 30, 2015, the District implemented GASB Statements No. 68 "Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27" and No. 71 "Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment to GASB Statement No. 68".
+The District implemented GASB Statements No. 68 "Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27" and No. 71 "Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment to GASB Statement No. 68".